ZepseWolf/CSC2004-Team-Project/README.md

-# CSC2004 Team 11
+# Installation and starting

-Remeber to do a `pip install -r requirements.txt` before doing `py main.py`
+Do a `pip install -r requirements.txt` before doing `py main.py`